What kind of research does The BMJ publish?

 The doctors we aim to reach with these articles work in many different settings and countries; most are specialists in hospitals, community units, and clinics or family doctors in primary care.
-Importantly, the BMJ has a dedicated primary care editor and is still the only high impact general medical journal that publishes original research from and about primary care every week.
+The BMJ is still the only high impact general medical journal that publishes original research from and about primary care every week.
 The team also includes editors working in clinical practice and research in the United States and rest of Europe as well as the UK.

 We receive many more research articles than we can publish, and send fewer than half for external peer review.
 Our rejection rate for research is currently around 93%.

 Our decisions are based mainly on the suitability of the specific research question and the study design: indeed, we will often publish an article reporting a study with “negative” results if its research question was sufficiently important and well answered.
 By the same token we may reject an article where the overall subject is relevant, topical, and important but the study didn’t ask a research question that added enough.